. . . strive to be interesting!

 (2) Ask yourself, ‘Does this person want to know this?’

 ‘Does this person really want to hear about my grandchildren?
-My hernia?’
+My medical problems?
+My opinion?’

 If the answer is ‘no’, stop telling them.

-When we speak to people our job is not to alleviate our loneliness, (it won’t work anyway), but to:
+When we speak to people our job is not to alleviate our loneliness (it won’t work anyway), it’s to:

-– be informative to people who want the information, or
+– be informative to people who want or need the information, or

 – be entertaining.

-When we cut our conversations short, and only talk when it’s relevant or interesting to the other person, we stop frightening people away.
+When we cut our conversations short and only talk when it’s relevant or interesting to the other person, we stop frightening people away.
 And we begin to connect with them.

-(3) Ask yourself, ‘Is the person interested in what I am saying?
+(3) Ask yourself, ‘Is the person trying to get away?